oskarblom/chromeplugins/README.md

 * Install grunt-cli with `$ npm install -g grunt-cli`

 ## Installation

-Run grunt from the repo dir: `$ grunt`
+Retreive the dependencies with `$ npm install`

-This generates the extensions in the build dir.
+Run grunt from the repo dir: `$ grunt` This generates the extensions in the build dir.

 ## Current extensions
 ### Load jquery bookmarklet.